 Should You Rent a Car?

-Renting a car at Disney World has it’s positives and negatives and is a big decision you need to make.
-It comes down to if you are going to visit other places outside of Walt Disney World or staying on-property the entire stay.
+Renting a car at Disney World has its positives and negatives and is a big decision you need to make.
+It comes down to if you are going to visit other places outside of Walt Disney World or stay on property the entire time.